Natanator/Natanator/README.md

-- 👋 Hi, I’m @Natanator
+- 👋 Hi, I’m @Natanator from Germany
+-
 - 👀 I’m interested in ...
 Triathlon
-- 🌱 I’m currently learning ... coding - with focus on web designing in shopify
+- 🌱 I’m currently learning ... coding - with focus on web designing in shopify ( after studying economics in Germany )
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...